Collagen: Does It Actually Work?

 Who Should NOT Take Collagen

 Be careful with severe kidney disease.
-Collagen is protein, and 10-15g per serving adds to your daily protein load.
-Kidneys that aren’t working well can struggle with extra protein.
+Collagen is protein, and high protein loads can strain kidneys that aren’t working well.

 The Bottom Line

-The joint pain evidence is genuinely solid.
-35 RCTs, trial sequential analysis, GRADE ratings of Moderate to High, and no significant publication bias.
+Collagen is a mixed bag.
+The joint health evidence is genuinely strong.
+35 RCTs, trial sequential analysis, and GRADE ratings of Moderate to High.
 If you have joint pain or osteoarthritis, collagen is worth trying.
-Both hydrolyzed collagen (10g/day) and UC-II (40mg/day) have the data behind them.

 The Evidence, Claim by Claim